-A little while back Mark Lebedew presented a quote by the Duke of Wellington by way of making the case that no matter the situation we never fully remember nor are even aware of all the events of a match (or any other event, for that matter).
-Nor does anyone else.
-As a result, it’s important to gather information from as many different perspectives as possible, and from objective sources like video and stats (keeping in mind that they too have their limits).
+A little while back Mark Lebedew presented a quote by the Duke of Wellington.
+He used it to make the case that no matter the situation we never fully remember all the events of a match.
+In fact, we aren’t even aware of all the events of a match (or any other event, for that matter).
+No one anyone else does either.
+As a result, it’s important to gather information from as many different perspectives as possible.
+And they should come from objective sources like video and stats (keeping in mind that they too have their limits).

 An important part of this process is understanding each individual.
 They all have their own scope of vision, primary methods of information acquisition, and filters.
 For example, some players fixate on their errors.
 One of our coaching roles in that kind of situation is the make sure they also acknowledge their successes.
 You could say we help them with awareness of their blind spots and the important information they may not be either collecting or weighting properly.

-We need to be thinking about things for ourselves along a similar line.
+We need think about things for ourselves along a similar line.
 Unfortunately, coaches often don’t have coaches of their own to help in the process.